 Red Dead Redemption II was eagerly awaited by rootin’ tootin’ fans for eight long years.
 The hype train was long, packed and spluttered a plume of wild west anticipation.
 Rockstar Games weren’t just dragging their spurs, they took the time to make a monumental achievement in game design.

 The effort was instantly rewarded.
 RDR2 enjoyed the most successful opening weekend in entertainment history to date, taking over 725 million dollars in just three days.
 Sales continued to ride high and it went on to outsell its predecessor’s entire lifespan sales in just two weeks.
-As of February 2020, it has shipped 29 million copies.

 Red Dead Redemption II also held up and shook down critics for near perfect scores and a swag bag full of nominations and awards.
 The game’s success, both critical and commercial, hit harder than a six shooter.
 The merits and qualities of the game can’t be denied but the game, like a good western hero, also has its flaws.